emmawinston/emmawinston.github.io/_posts/2015-01-29-project-bitter-content.md

 ---
 layout: project
-title: Bitter Content: YouTube, the ukulele and the rise of participatory commodification
+title: Bitter Content - YouTube, the ukulele and the rise of participatory commodification
 summary: Conference talk
 tags:
 - Project